sangwooyu7/ahaanomalydetection/README.md

 ## Should we use machine learning?
 Yes we can, then the task becomes unsupervised classification.
-Why unsupervised?
+  - Why unsupervised?
 There is no true label provided
-Why classification?
+  - Why classification?
 Our output per receipt should be classified fraud/or not.

+## What are some good unsupervised classification algorithms?
+We can try K means, DBSCAN, hierarchical clustering, and so on.

 ### What will be the useful splits/clusters?
-We don't know, but we can test our splits on checker.
+We don't know, but we can test our splits on Checker.
+Again, our goal is to identify top 150, not top 10.
+So very specific clusters may not be that useful in our case.

 ### Should we include many splits/clusters?
 Yes and no. We need the suspicious group to have at least 150 observations so we can run it on checker, so 50/50 split would not be very useful.